murodkopolov-eng/Banking-System_Project/README.md

 KPIs Computed

-- 1.Top 3 Customers with the Highest Total Balance Across All Accounts.
+- Top 3 Customers with the Highest Total Balance Across All Accounts.

-- 2.Customers Who Have More Than One Active Loan.
+- Customers Who Have More Than One Active Loan.

-- 3.Transactions That Were Flagged as Fraudulent.
+- Transactions That Were Flagged as Fraudulent.

-- 4.Total Loan Amount Issued Per Branch.
+- Total Loan Amount Issued Per Branch.

-- 5.Customers who made multiple large transactions (above $10,000) within a short time frame (less than 1 hour apart).
+- Customers who made multiple large transactions (above $10,000) within a short time frame (less than 1 hour apart).

-- 6.Find employees who earn more than average salary than their department.
+- Find employees who earn more than average salary than their department.

-- 7.Calculate the number of position for per department.
+- Calculate the number of position for per department.

-- 8.Find top 3 employees in each department with the highest salary
+- Find top 3 employees in each department with the highest salary

 Tools and Technologies